-- a.
-Arising simultaneously from applicable EU legislation: the Appropriate Assessment under the Habitats6 and Birds Directives7, assessments under the Water Framework Directive (WFD)8 and the Marine Strategy Framework Directive9; and/or, - b.
-Pertaining to specific topics that may require particular attention: biodiversity and ecosystem services, climate change, cultural heritage, social impacts, as relevant and if deemed necessary by the EIB. - 7 All projects located in the rest of the world shall comply with applicable national legislation and align with the principles of EU legislation relevant to the assessment and management of environmental, climate and/or social impacts and risks, particularly those contained in the EIA Directive, as set out in the remaining sections of this Standard.
-Those projects that are likely to have significant environmental, climate and/or social impacts shall be subject to an Environmental and/or Social Impact Assessment (ESIA) process.
-The assessment of any social aspects is fully embedded in this process and should include considerations of potential human rights risks10. - 8 If deemed necessary by the EIB, based on the nature of the project and country context, the assessment carried out as part of the ESIA process may be coordinated with and/or complemented by any applicable requirements and/or assessments/studies pertaining to specific areas that may require particular attention, as relevant.
-If so, the assessment process shall also take into account any recommendation provided by the relevant EU guidelines and international good practices relating to the assessment and management of environmental, climate and/or social impacts and risks.
+- 6 This assessment may be coordinated with and/or complemented by any applicable requirements and/or one or more of the following assessments: - a.
+Arising simultaneously from applicable EU legislation: the Appropriate Assessment under the Habitats7 and Birds Directives8, assessments under the Water Framework Directive (WFD)9 and the Marine Strategy Framework Directive10; and/or, - b.
+Pertaining to specific topics that may require particular attention: biodiversity and ecosystem services, climate change, cultural heritage, social impacts, as relevant and if deemed necessary by the EIB. - 7 All projects located in the rest of the world shall comply with the applicable national legislation and with the core principles and essential procedural elements laid down by the EU legislation that the EIB considers relevant to the assessment and management of environmental, climate and/or social impacts and risks, particularly those contained in the EIA Directive, which are set out in the paragraphs 14 31 and annexes of this Standard.
+For instance, those projects that are likely to have significant environmental, climate and/or social impacts shall be subject to an Environmental and/or Social Impact Assessment (ESIA) process.
+The assessment of any social aspects is fully embedded in this process and should include considerations of potential human rights risks11. - 8 If deemed necessary by the EIB, based on the nature of the project and country context, the assessment carried out as part of the ESIA process may be coordinated with and/or complemented by any applicable requirements and/or assessments/studies pertaining to specific areas that may require particular attention, as relevant.
+If so, the assessment process shall also take into account any recommendation provided by the relevant EU guidelines and international good practices relating to the assessment and management of environmental, climate, social and/or human rights impacts and risks.